codepath/android_guides/Troubleshooting-API-calls.md

 The process requires two parts: one on the PC that will act as the proxy, and the other on the Android device.
 It will also walk you through installing a root SSL certificate that can be used by the proxy to inspect SSL network requests.

+**Note**: one drawback of this approach is that if you are using a network where the IP address of your PC changes, you will need to re-update the proxy settings on the device each time.

 ***On your PC***:

 1. Download a 30-day trial of [Charles Proxy](https://www.charlesproxy.com/download/).
 There are versions available for Windows, Mac OS, and Linux.